Michaelszeng/6.8210-Underactuated-Robotics-Notes/ModelSystems.md

 $$ \int l_c(x, u) dt $$

 The Hamilton-Jacobi-Bellman (HJB) equation is used to calculate the optimal control action $u$.
 It's quite unintuitive how you would use this equation; the short answer is: you find the input $u$ that makes the HJB equation true.
-As explained more later, this can be solved quite easily for certain types of sytems (that make the right side of the equation quadratic in $u$).
+As explained more later, this can be solved quite easily for certain types of sytems (i.e. if the right side of the equation quadratic in $u$, you can solve for the minimum by setting the 1st derivative to $0$).

 $$ \forall x ~ 0=\min_u \bigg [\ell(x,y) + \frac{\delta J^*}{\delta x} \bigg|_x f_c(x, u) \bigg ]$$